Discover Your Discomfort! Why Are So Many Guitarists Masochists?

-Have you ever seen or heard someone play something, tried to do it yourself, maybe practised it for a long time, and ended up with only frustration and bad feelings about yourself as a player?
+Have you ever seen or heard someone play something, tried to do it yourself, maybe practiced it for a long time, and ended up with only frustration and bad feelings about yourself as a player?
 Be honest now.
-I've been playing for 30 years, and giving guitar lessons for 27 years, and I have never met a player, including myself, who could honestly answer no to that question.
+I’ve been playing for 30 years, and giving guitar lessons for 27 years, and I have never met a player, including myself, who could honestly answer no to that question.

 There are a few things that are always true when we are unable to play something we want to play on the guitar.

 One of the things that you will always find if you look for it, is what Aaron Shearer called, in his first book, uncontrolled muscle tension.
 Many, many players have in fact commented on this fact, mainly because this fact becomes obvious to anyone who plays for a while, pays attention, and starts to discover the path to gaining increasing ability on the guitar.
 Many people mention it.
 The problem is they never tell you what to do about it!

 Oh sure, you’ll hear people say “play S-L-O-W-LY”, or “RELAX”!
 I asked, ordered, screamed, and pleaded with students to do that for probably 20 years before I realized that almost no one was listening to me, or maybe they didn’t believe me, or maybe they thought I was kidding (well, his face is turning purple, but, Nah, I don’t think he’s serious)!